lukavuko/Sequential-Feature-Log-Anomaly-Detection/README.md

 # A Log Anomaly Detection Project
- An initial exploration into anomaly detection.
+ An initial exploration into anomaly detection on Hadoop distributed system and vehicle networking logs.

 ### Problem Statement
-Given a labelled system log file and/or sensor data develop a feature extraction module for anomaly detection and then train the ML model.
+Given a labelled system log file and/or sensor data, develop a feature extraction module for anomaly detection.

 ### Feature Extraction Philosophy
 - To find an reliable predictor of anomalies, we need a feature that defines anomalies in log systems.